hyperledger/besu-docs/docs/Tutorials/Kubernetes/Create-Cluster.md

 # Create a cluster

-The first thing required is a cluster to deploy the network, there are options locally and in cloud.
+Create a cluster before you deploy the network, there are options locally and in cloud.

 ## Prerequisites